TZstatsADS/Fall2016-proj4-Yueqi-Zhang/README.md

 + Contributor's name: Yueqi Zhang
 + Projec title: Features and Lyrics Analysis

+**Project summary: **

-+ +Project summary: The main prupose of this project is to explore connection between lyrics and features.
+The main prupose of this project is to explore connection between lyrics and features.
 Based on this goal, I complete this project by two main part.
 The first one is to recommend lyrics to a new song, or rather, which words have a relatively higher showing up probability.
 The second part is to explore association pattern between features and songs by association rules.

 **Part 1:**